 - 3 tablespoons rice vinegar

 - 2 tablespoons coconut sugar optional, omit for Whole30 or keto

 - 1 teaspoon red pepper flakes

 - lime for garnish

 - Preheat oven to 350°F.

 - Roast spaghetti squash: Cut spaghetti squash in half, lengthwise.
 Scoop out seeds.
 Brush inside with oil.
-Place facedown on baking sheet and bake for 45-50 minutes, or until you can pierce with a fork.
+Place facedown on baking sheet and bake for 40-50 minutes, or until you can pierce with a fork.
 Simply scrape out “spaghetti” with a fork.
-Set aside.

 - Taste and adjust spices as needed.

-- Serve warm!
-Add the optional garnishes of lime, extra scallions, and/or peanuts if desired.
+- Serve immediately and add the optional garnishes of lime, remaining scallions, and peanuts.